Meet the Unstoppable Chef Misael Ramirez

 Misael shared, “I’ve never had the opportunity to work as we do.
 We work as a family.
 I appreciate everything so much and, if you will have me, I never want to leave.
 What’s special to me is that the United States gave me the opportunity and gave me a chance.”

 Misael Ramirez is truly one of a kind and we’re so blessed to have him on our team.
-As I said earlier, I’ve never met a kinder, more hard-working human being.
+As we said earlier, we’ve never met a kinder, more hard-working human being.
 He’s a dedicated father, husband, and Chef.

 Next time you’re in Houston, visit Truluck’s and experience Chef Misael’s masterpieces.
 Your table is waiting.